Corporate Services Contact Us

 What is the formula for calculating overtime?

-It is evident from the laws governing overtime payment rules mentioned above that the field of work and location (State or Union territory) plays an important role for which the overtime amount may vary.
-For instance, the overtime payment rules in Maharashtra may not be similar to that of Himachal Pradesh.
-However, on an average and for those industries governed by the central laws, the following overtime calculation formula in India may apply:
+It is evident from the laws governing overtime payment rules mentioned above that the field of work and location (State or Union territory) play an important role in which the overtime amount may vary.
+For instance, the overtime payment rules in Maharashtra may not be similar to those of Himachal Pradesh.
+However, on average and for those industries governed by the central laws, the following overtime calculation formula in India may apply:

 overtime calculation formula